This guide was published in November 2019 and was last updated in February 2020

 This model states that every touchpoint in the customer journey is equal and responsible for the final sale.

-The positional model recognizes that there is a customer journey and combines aspects of first and last click, as well as linear attribution modeling.
-In this model, the first and last touchpoints are worth X% each, while the rest have the remaining percent divided evenly among them.
+The positional model recognises that there is a customer journey and combines aspects of first and last click, as well as linear attribution modelling.
+In this model, the first and last touchpoints are worth X% each, while the rest have the remaining per cent divided evenly among them.

 This model states that the closer (in terms of time) a touchpoint is to conversion, the more influence it had on the custom decision.